Table of Contents

 Stride

-To create a script, click Add asset button and select Scripts.
+To create a script, click the Add asset button and select Scripts.

 Create script in Stride